homecontact

 What do we do on World Championship Day?

-• The order of team competition will be determined by random selection and posted at 11:30 AM.
+- The order of team competition will be determined by random selection.
 At least two Official Vehicles, identical make and model, will be used so that two or more teams may compete at the same time.

-• Teams may warm up / practice using the Official Battle of the Belts Vehicles prior to the start of the Battle at 12:00 noon.
+- Teams may warm up / practice using the Official Battle of the Belts Vehicles prior to the start of the Battle.
 This provides an opportunity to get to know the vehicles to be used in the competition.
 There will be no practice or warm ups using the Official Vehicles after the start of the Battle.

-• After the Battle is waged, Team members may then participate in the 1 mile (a race for 12 and under, and a walk for everyone else) at 12:30 PM or the 5K run / walk at 1:00 PM.
+- After the Battle is waged, Team members may then participate in the 1 mile (a race for 12 and under, and a walk for everyone else) or the 5K run / walk.
+Battle of the Belts Awards are presented after the 5K.

 World Championship - The Rules:

-The World Championship Battle of the Belts begins at 12:00 noon and will follow the same rules as the Preliminary Battles.
+The World Championship Battle of the Belts will follow the same rules as the Preliminary Battles.
 All participants must wear their Sean’s Run bib number affixed to the front of their shirts.

 Teams are encouraged to bring spectators for support and cheering during the World Championship.
 Teams are encouraged to design and wear team t-shirts.